-The best dollhouse
+Best dollhouse

 Lights

 Some dollhouses have working electric lights, which is a nice touch.
-If your chosen dollhouse has this feature, these lights will be battery-powered, so you’ll need to make sure you purchase the correct type of batteries to power the lights if they’re not included.
+If your chosen dollhouse has this feature, these lights will be battery-powered.
+You’ll need to make sure you purchase the correct type of batteries to power the lights if they’re not included.

 Windows